This series of ecotours is designed to explore the prehistoric and present-day ecology of area rivers.

 Secrets of the Wacissa – Covid Style

-Join CPI President Ryan Means on an all-day canoe trip exploring the wild, wonderful, Wacissa River.
+Join CPI President Ryan Means on a day-trip exploring the wild, wonderful Wacissa River.
 This will not be our typical trip as we will be doing a socially distanced out-and-back with no shuttle and no lunch/refreshments provided.
 This will still be an unforgettable trip from Nutall Rise, up the legendarily wild Slave Canal.
 Ryan has extensive scientific knowledge of and experience with the Wacissa River.
 As many people have in the past—you most certainly will not get lost down there while traveling with us!
 This experience will be equally rewarding for those who have done it before, or have always wanted to do it, but haven’t yet had the opportunity.

 The unfortunately as such named “Slave Canal” isn’t really a canal.
 We’ll learn why and about the history.
 The Wacissa River is one of the world’s most pristine first magnitude spring ecosystems, and is a world-class aquatic natural realm.
 We’ll learn why.
-We will collectively marvel at towering forests of ancient cypress, mixed hardwood trees and shrubs.
-If temperatures remain warm, we WILL experience the following things close-up: alligators of all size ranges, terrific turtles, and wiggling water snakes that call this river home.
+We will collectively marvel at towering forests of ancient cypress, mixed hardwood trees and shrubs and experience the alligators of all size ranges, terrific turtles, and wiggling water snakes that call this river home.
 We also will see huge gar, schools of mullet, and brilliant birds, such as herons, egrets, osprey, and anhinga.
 Hopefully, we’ll lay eyes on a limpkin.

 Meeting location and other details will be provided in an email upon registration.
 Feel free to contact us with questions: Info@coastalplains.org.

 If you would like to request a private tour, please contact us with possible dates.
 Cost is $575 for up to 8 people and includes a guide, lunch and refreshments, shuttle service, launch fees if applicable, and all equipment needed.

 Wakulla’s Mysterious Waters – a 5-hour canoe paddle down the Wakulla River.
 We explored hidden channels and had close encounters with manatees, turtles, and so much more!